Southpac | Participants Handbook

 - Credit card (MasterCard or Visa) or EFTPOS: payments are available online or by phone.

-- Direct Deposit: payments can be made by depositing funds into Southpac Aerospace’s nominated bank account.
+- Direct Deposit: payments can be made by depositing funds into the bank account included on your invoice.
 The invoice number should be used as payment reference.

 Our student course deposit amounts are limited to $1500 per learner in prepaid fees at time of enrolment.
 Prepaid fees being fees collected before the service ‘Face to Face, Virtual or Online Course’ is provided.